tivac/modular-css/packages/rollup/README.md

 Enable `styleExport` will also disable the plugin from emitting any assets as well as sourcemaps (unless you explicitly opt-in to sourcemaps via the `map` option)

+### `processor`

+Pass an already-instantiated `Processor` instance to the rollup plugin.
+It will then add any files found when traversing the modules to it and both the rollup-discovered and any already-existing files will be output in the final CSS.

 ### Shared Options

 All other options are passed to the underlying `Processor` instance, see [Options](../processor/README.md#options).